 If the stock moves above $31, the option will likely be

 exercised and your shares will be called away.
 But you could make

 an additional 6.7% return over the course of the year if you

 choose to use this successful strategy.
 With an annual dividend

 of 3.2% you have the potential to boost your income to 9.9% with

 You can quickly see why so many professional money managers

-use this strategy for investors who seek income, particularly
+are using this strategy for investors who seek income,

 firstname.lastname@example.org with any questions that you might

 have at any time.
 I would be more than happy to discuss with you